git/git.github.io/rev_news/drafts/edition-111.md

 * What are you doing on the Git project these days, and why?

-  As explained in the previous question, I mostly see small things that I try to improve, like [recently adding the 12-bit RGB color format](#reviews).
+  As explained in the previous answer, I mostly see small things that I try to improve, like [recently adding the 12-bit RGB color format](#reviews).

 * If you could get a team of expert developers to work full time on